 - Tape Measure

-- Hand saw and mitre box.
+- Hand saw and miter box.

-Rubber floor bunding is secured by the use of masonry fasteners, however it also requires a masonry adhesive to ensure it provides water tight containment.
-We recommend Sika Flex or Fullers adhesive 303 product however any suitable masonry adhesive will do the job.
+Rubber floor bunding is secured by the use of masonry fasteners, however, it also requires a masonry adhesive to ensure it provides watertight containment.
+We recommend Sika Flex or Fullers adhesive 303 product, however, any suitable masonry adhesive will do the job.

 Getting Started (softening the rubber)

-Rubber bunding is strong and stands up to heavy treatment but as a result it can be difficult to straighten and handle.
-Due to this we recommend laying the entire length of bunding you will be installing in the sun straight for at least 30-45 minutes.
+Rubber bunding is strong and stands up to heavy treatment but as a result, it can be difficult to straighten and handle.
+Due to this, we recommend laying the entire length of bunding you will be installing in the sun straight for at least 30-45 minutes.
 This will soften the bunding sufficiently allowing you to lay it flat and straight.

 Next pre-drill the rubber in two stages.
 (400mm apart) We do this to provide a shoulder for the bolt.
 Your first stage should be with a 25mm spade bit to a depth of 10 – 15mm enough to hide the bolt head.
 Follow this up with a 10mm drill bit the rest of the way through.
 If possible we recommend having two drills on hand to save time.